 Doina Precup holds a Canada Research Chair, Tier I in Machine Learning at McGill University, Montreal, Canada, and she currently co-directs the Reasoning and Learning Lab in the School of Computer Science.
 Prof. Precup also serves as Associate Dean, Research, Faculty of Science and Associate Scientific Director of the Healthy Brains for Healthy Lives CFREF-funded research program at McGill.
 Prof. Precup’s research interests are in the area of artificial intelligence and machine learning, with emphasis on reinforcement learning, deep learning, time series analysis, and various applications of these methods.
 She is a Senior Member of the American Association for Artificial Intelligence.

-Join us at the next edition of the Global Deep Learning Summit Series in San Francisco on 30-31 January.
-Hear from the likes of:
+Join us at the next edition of the Deep Learning Summit Series or start a free trial for our Video Library.
+Hear from the likes of OpenAI, UC Berkeley, Uber AI Labs and Google Brain.